Skip to main content

 Is PARTS similar to the FAA’s data-sharing partnership?

 PARTS was formed based on the successful model of the Aviation Safety Information Analysis and Sharing (ASIAS) program.
-For 10 years, the FAA, the aviation industry, and an independent third party (The MITRE Corporation) have been collaborating to improve aviation safety through the program.
+Since 2007, the FAA, the aviation industry, and an independent third party (The MITRE Corporation) have been collaborating to improve aviation safety through the program.
 ASIAS is a public-private partnership whose mission is to share critical information and proactively analyze aviation safety data to discover common, systemic problems, and to inform mitigations.
 The participants have learned how important it is to create a proactive safety culture where regulators and regulated entities work together within an atmosphere of trust.
 While the aviation and auto industries are different, NHTSA and automotive stakeholders believed they could adapt ASIAS to meet the unique needs of the auto industry.
 In 2017, a group of automobile manufacturers joined NHTSA and MITRE to begin exploring how the aviation program might be adapted for automotive transportation.
 In 2018, PARTS was formed.

 How are decisions made on the objective and scope of PARTS analyses?